Covariant quantum combinatorics with applications to zero-error communication: Introduction

 \subsection{Acknowledgements}

-We thank Andre Kornell, Benjamin Musto, David Reutter and Andreas Winter for useful conversations on this topic.
-We thank Ashley Montanaro for his support of this work.
+We are especially grateful to Matthew Daws and Andre Kornell for independently pointing out an error in Proposition~\ref{prop:relchancond} of the published version of this article; the erroneous part of that proposition is struck through in this version, and a correction will be sent to the journal.
+We thank Benjamin Musto, David Reutter and Andreas Winter for useful conversations, and Ashley Montanaro for his support of this work.
 All diagrams were drawn using the open source vector graphics program \emph{Inkscape}.
 This work has been funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 817581).
 This work has also been funded by EPSRC.